 We may ask your hospital to provide surplus samples left over from any routine surgery, biopsy or diagnostic tests that you may have had or may need in the future.
+If you are pregnant we ask your permission to collect and use samples of the umbilical cord and/or placenta after the birth.

-Your samples may be used soon after collection but it is possible that they will be stored for many years.
+Your samples may be used soon after collection but it is more likely that they will be stored for many years.
 We will not contact you in future if we want to make use of the samples you have already provided.